ameeralns/PressReel/README.md

 2. Configure your Firebase credentials:
    - Copy `GoogleService-Info.sample.plist` to `GoogleService-Info.plist`
    - Replace the placeholder values with your actual Firebase configuration
+3. Configure OpenAI credentials:
+   - Copy `Config.template.xcconfig` to `Config.xcconfig`
+   - Replace `your_openai_api_key_here` with your actual OpenAI API key
+   - In Xcode, set the configuration file in your target's build settings

 ## Development